Mayonezyck/Proprioception-System/README.md

 + Audition/Sound

-+ Touch/Somatosensation
-Human has a very delicate organ, skin, as the sensor of touch.
-A huge network of nerve endings and touch receptors are distributed around in the skin, that returns all the touch sensation, including temperature, friction, pressure, tickle, pain, vibrations, etc. [[1]](1) In robots
++ Touch/Somatosensation: Human has a very delicate organ, skin, as the sensor of touch.
+A huge network of nerve endings and touch receptors are distributed around in the skin, that returns all the touch sensation, including temperature, friction, pressure, tickle, pain, vibrations, etc. [[1]](#1) In robots, touch is a rather under-developed area, yet is a rapidly moving research area.
+There are labs developing capacitive and resistive sensors; Gelsight is developed and commercialized recent years and those optic-based sensors are becoming trendy in labs and hobbists because their high precision and plug-and-play features.
+There are other kinds of force and haptic sensors, but not exhaustively listed here.

 + Taste/Gustation
 + Smell/Olfaction
-+ Balance/Vestibular Sense
++ Balance/Vestibular Sense: Human sense of balance comes from the vestibular system in our ear.
+Three semicircular canals enables the sense of turning of head in three different directions; the otolith organs detects the change of linear movement. [[2]](#2) Robots can be equipped with accelerometers and gyroscopes to detect the six movements.

-+ Proprioception
++ Proprioception:

 # Citation
 <a id="1">[1]</a> : Groove, “Sense of Touch, Skin Receptors, Skin Sensations, Somatosensory System,” Home Science Tools Resource Center.
 Accessed: Mar.
 10, 2025.
 [Online].
 Available: https://learning-center.homesciencetools.com/article/skin-touch/
+<a id="2">[2]</a> : InformedHealth.org [Internet].
+Cologne, Germany: Institute for Quality and Efficiency in Health Care (IQWiG); 2006-.
+In brief: How does our sense of balance work?
+[Updated 2023 Sep 25].
+Available from: https://www.ncbi.nlm.nih.gov/books/NBK279394/